The Science Behind Gym Workouts: How to Train Smarter, Not Harder

 2. The Principle of Progressive Overload

 One of the fundamental principles of building muscle and strength is progressive overload.
 It refers to the gradual increase of stress placed on your muscles during resistance training.
-Without progressive overload, your muscles won’t be challenged to adapt and grow stronger.
+Without progressive overload workout plan, your muscles won’t be challenged to adapt and grow stronger.

 To train smarter, consider the following approaches for progressive overload: